MoloTheSniper/Java-Work/README.md

 ## Introduction

-Hello, in this repo you will find code that produces a comma delimited list of numbers, group them into a range when they are sequential.
+Hello, in this repo you will find code that produces a comma delimited list of numbers and group them into a range when they are sequential.

 ## SummarizeNumbers.java Methods